Signs that autistic children are ready for toilet training

 When you’re writing a social story, use words and pictures that your child can understand.
 Suggest possible responses and behaviour, rather than making the story an exact ‘script’ to follow.

-- Consider skipping the ‘potty’ stage if your child has difficulty with change.
-Going straight to putting your child on the toilet, perhaps with a toilet training seat, limits the number of changes for your child during toilet training.
+- Skip the ‘potty’ stage if your child has difficulty with change.
+If you start with a toilet training seat on the toilet, this limits the number of changes for your child.

-- Teach your child a way of letting you know they need to go to the toilet.
-This could include nonverbal signing or the use of the Picture Exchange Communication System (PECS).
+- Teach your child how to let you know they need to go to the toilet.
+This could include nonverbal signing or using the Picture Exchange Communication System (PECS).

 For our son, it all revolved around change.
 We started by teaching him to wee in the garden, then into a bucket in the garden, then into a bucket inside, then into a bucket next to the toilet, then finally into the toilet.
 This took nearly a year!
 I tried to make the toilet a happy place for him to visit by putting Bob the Builder stickers all over the door and letting him have little matchbox cars.

 Setbacks are part of toilet training for all children.
-They can include behaviour problems, constipation and things going backwards.
+They can include challenging behaviour, constipation and things going backwards.

-If your child is behaving in these ways, professionals like psychologists or occupational therapists can help you develop strategies to overcome these problems.
+If your child is behaving in these ways, professionals like psychologists or occupational therapists can help you develop strategies to try.

 Constipation